-SOURCE: Yokohama Waterworks Bureau, reproduced with permission

-Key

-emergency stop valve;

-taps;

-baffle;

-underground storage tank

-inflow

-outflow

-Fig. C.1 UNDERGROUND STORAGE TANK

 E-2.2 Flexible Tank

 Flexible tanks consist of an exterior cover (resistant to UV radiation) and a filling bag.
 A flexible tank's multi-drinking water taps should be sized to match the entrance size of any containerized water assets (such as personal bags) the ADWS has been designed to integrate with.
 Flexible tanks typically include an air-inlet valve and can include a pressure relief valve.
 The shelf-life of a flexible tank is typically moderately long (5 years or more).
 Figure E.2 illustrates an example of a flexible tank.
 It can be stored in folded form and inflated with an air pump when it is to be used as a tank.
 It can be placed on a flat stand to serve as a water well without pumping.